2She2/HistoryPortal/README.md

-Telerik UI for ASP.NET MVC Q3 2014 is included i the project.
-For license information, please refer to telerik.com
+Telerik UI for ASP.NET MVC Q3 2014 is included in the project.
+For license information, please refer to telerik.com.